Hong Kong Apostasy

 More recently, Xinjiang has fallen under the deadly sway of Xi’s aggressive centralising authoritarian vision and, for the foreseeable future, the territory will remain in a state of high tension and quasi civil conflict.
 Meanwhile, Xi’s Communist Party’s ‘war on people’ — that is. the marginalised and disadvantaged, social activists, independent religious figures, free thinkers, writers, etcetera — continues unabated.
 And then there is Hong Kong, a Chinese territory that, even before Xi Jinping’s autarchy, was a locus of civilian unrest.
 Now it is a city in open rebellion.

-The constant refrain heard in Communist China may talk about the need for social stability and unity — policies first articulated by Deng Xiaoping in the early post-Mao era — but official thinking and language never strayed that far from the camping-style and militaristic origins of the Communist Party (for a discussion of China’s militant language, see On New China Newspeak 新華文體).
-Under Xi Jinping, it has been evident since late 2012 that the leader’s Maoist origins and obsession with struggle as the core value of political and civilian life have come to rule China once more.
+The constant refrain heard in Communist China may talk about the need for social stability and unity — policies first articulated by Deng Xiaoping in the early post-Mao era — but official thinking and language never strayed that far from the campaign-style, militaristic origins of the Communist Party (for a discussion of China’s militant language, see On New China Newspeak 新華文體).
+Under Xi Jinping, it has been evident since late 2012 that the leader’s Maoist origins and obsession with struggle as the core value of political and civilian life have come to the fore as he has consolidated his rule over China.

 The watchword of those who oppose this alarming situation is ‘to resist’ 抗爭 kàng zhēng, or kong3 zaang1 in Cantonese.